rkechols/post-OCR-corrector/README.md

 1. Train a Baseline: `src/baselines/dictionary_corrector.py`
     Train a basic dictionary-based corrector that corrects unknown words by replacing them with the nearest known word ("nearest" measured by Damerau-Levenshtein distance).
-Because this algorithm for correcting sentences is very slow, evaluation can take a very long time.
+Because this algorithm for correcting sentences is very slow and scales with the vocabulary size, evaluation can take a very long time.

-### 3. Find Good Hyperparameters
+### 3. Train and Evaluate Neural Model

+1. Find Hyperparameters:

 **TODO**